Our heart beats for every Indian

 Reliance Foundation has also been supporting rural communities across the country during these unprecedented times.
 Reliance Foundation has provided specialist help and advice to Gram Panchayat (GP) leaders and other community groups, giving them guidance on how to meet challenges and learn about various schemes for financial support and livelihood opportunities.
 In addition, Reliance Foundation has provided knowledge and capacity building support on livelihood opportunities in farming, horticulture, animal husbandry and fisheries for migrants who returned back to their villages from the cities following the lockdown.

 In rural areas, GP and Self-Help Groups (SHG) supported and mentored by Reliance Foundation have helped address various challenges related to the pandemic.
 In many villages, they have taken the lead to create awareness on COVID-19 and put in place the necessary precautionary measures.
 For example, community initiatives were established to stitch masks and distribute them to frontline workers.
 SHGs have taken a leading role in this.
-For example, in Jamnagar over 1 lakh masks were made by 148 women from villages located near the Jamnagar refinery and supported by SHGs.
+For example, in Jamnagar during the first wave over 1 lakh masks were made by 148 women from villages located near the Jamnagar refinery and supported by SHGs.
 Community leaders have also created opportunities for employment as well as providing protection for the community.
 They have also helped raise awareness on various government schemes that were put in place to support rural communities.
-Moreover, the 26 Farmer Producer Organisations (FPO) mentored by Reliance Foundation have helped farmers in establishing market linkages so they were able to continue harvesting, aggregating, transporting and selling their produce for a fair price during the lockdown.
+Moreover, the Farmer Producer Organisations (FPO) mentored by Reliance Foundation have helped farmers in establishing market linkages so they were able to continue harvesting, aggregating, transporting and selling their produce for a fair price during the lockdown.
 These FPOs also supported farmers to procure seeds and other input materials for the next sowing cycle.

 Using Technology: Dissemination of advisories to communities

 Reliance Foundation also leveraged digital technology to disseminate health advisories on the preventive measures for COVID-19 along with safety precautions for agriculture workers and relevant government schemes people could opt for to seek respite during the lockdown among other important topics.
-These advisories reached over 39 lakh people between March 2021.
+These advisories reached over 39 lakh people till March 2021.

 In addition, Reliance Foundation also organised virtual audio-visual conferences for farmers, fishermen and livestock owners across the country so that they could connect with agriculture experts, local officials and policy makers to address their concerns and get the necessary advice on how to overcome challenges during the lockdown.
 This timely help in their hour of need enabled them to have access to the information and advice they needed to be able to harvest their crops at the right time and get the right price for their produce.